 How the Writing Test is Scored

-Two checkers will read and score each student’s ACT Writing test essay based on four domains:
+Two checkers will read and result each student’s ACT Writing test essay based on four domains:

 - Ideas and Analysis